 This course focuses on general concepts in pharmacokinetics and pharmacodynamics related to drug actions and interactions, metabolism and distribution, and adverse effects.
-Special consideration will be for the nursing role in developing the clinical application of drug therapy.
-Concepts in applied mathematics are applied to solution preparation, dosing, and various drug delivery systems are emphasized.
+Concepts in applied mathematics are applied to solution preparation, dosing, and various drug delivery systems.

 Student Learning Objectives

-Upon course completion, students are expected to be able to:
+Upon course completion, students are expected to be able to do the following:

 - Examine drug metabolic pathways and describe factors that will affect drug metabolism.